IOC won't take any action yet against Armstrong

 The USADA report, however, links Armstrong to doping before the Sydney Games and could offer a different legal basis for the IOC to act.

-The comprehensive report contained the testimony of 11 of Armstrong's former team mates that, according to USADA, provided undeniable proof the American was at the centre of a sophisticated doping program.
+The comprehensive report contained the testimony of 11 of Armstrong's former team mates that, according to USADA, provided undeniable proof the American was at the centre of a sophisticated doping programme.

 The World Anti-Doping Agency (WADA), which also received the report, praised USADA's actions.